nicopap/bevy-kdl-ui/README.md

 * handle top level value types (done)
 * Allow newtypes to be declared in "KdlValue" if it is wrapping something that can
-* Add Vec & HashMap handling
+* Add Vec & HashMap handling (done)
+* Extend kdl-type match checking to everything (done)
 * ??
+Enable usage of kdl type specifiers and checking against expected values
+* ??
 Spanned smart pointer that forces updating offset when accessing a Kdl type
+* ??
+Non-String Map access.
-* Handle Enum
+* ??
+Handle Enum
 * Load more than one node
 * proper span-based error reporting
 * detect and parse `fn` nodes